dokku/dokku/docs/advanced-usage/plugin-management.md

 ### Installing a plugin

+> [!NOTE]
-> Note: Plugins installed in this method within a [docker-based installation](/docs/getting-started/install/docker.md) of Dokku do not persist across installs.
+> Plugins installed in this method within a [docker-based installation](/docs/getting-started/install/docker.md) of Dokku do not persist across installs.
 Please see the [plugin installation section](/docs/getting-started/install/docker.md#plugin-installation) of the docker-based installation docs for further details.

 Installing a plugin is easy as well using the `plugin:install` command.
 This command will also trigger the `install` pluginhook on all existing plugins.